parkour86/github-pr-issue-viewer/README.md

 - **Responsive UI:**
   Clean, modern interface built with HTML, CSS, and jQuery.

-## Usage

-1. **Clone or Download this Repository**

-2. **Open `index.html` in your browser**

-3. **Enter a GitHub username** in the input box and click "Show PRs"
-   - Use the tabs to switch between Pull Requests and Issues.
-   - Use the filter buttons to show/hide items by status.

 ## Screenshot

 <img src="public/Screenshot_light.png" alt="Example" width="49%"> <img src="public/Screenshot_dark.png" alt="Example" width="50%">